tkausch/collidermain/README.md

 brew install glide
 ```

-2. Update dependencies with glide
+2. Update dependencies with glide.
+This installs all depencies so they can be pushed to cloudfoundry.
 ```
 cd $GOPATH/src/github.com/tkausch/collidermain
 glide up
-glide install (this installs all depencies so they can be pushed to cloudfoundry)
+glide install
 ```

 3. Login into Cloud Foundry and push the go app: